-Indiana University Health Bedford Hospital, our specialists provide comprehensive cancer treatment, called oncology, as part of Indiana’s largest cancer care network.
+At Indiana University Health Bedford Hospital, our specialists provide comprehensive cancer treatment, called oncology, as part of Indiana’s largest cancer care network.
 The oncology program at IU Health Bedford Hospital was established in 1988.
 It has been accredited by the American College of Surgeons since 1995.

-We have a cancer registry program with a certified registrar who tracks our cancer statistics and follows our cancer patients.
+IU Health Bedford Hospital has a cancer registry program with a certified registrar who tracks our cancer statistics and follows our cancer patients.
 Monthly tumor boards are held where all disciplines can participate in discussion and treatment planning for cancer patients.
 Learn more about our cancer services by visiting the links below to our annual reports: